PHYS477677/abwoc/abwoc/README.md

 ## Files and Scripts

+`xray_model.py` -- train or evaluate a model using the given dataset, model structure, and checkpoints

+`visualization.py` -- display solar images and show events at different scales

 ### data_loading

 `fetch_aia.py` -- contains functions for searching and downloading AIA images based on wavelengths and event type